Sneha1214/MERN-Music-Player/README.md

 # MERN-Music-Player

-A Simple Music App created using the MERN stack (MongoDB, Express JS, React JS, Node JS) This app supports playing, loading ,searching and updating of songs.
+A Simple Music App created using the MERN stack.
+(MongoDB, Express JS, React JS, Node JS)

+This app supports playing, loading ,searching and updating of songs.

 To run: